Table Of Contents

 The star ratings range from 2-star to 6-star.
 Every energy star rating represents a possible 20 per cent savings on energy costs.
 In other words, it is possible to save as much as $200 on yearly energy usage if you upgrade your device from a 2-star rating to a 4-star rating.
 Therefore, checking a TV's energy rating makes sense before purchasing it.
 It is directly related to your cumulative energy savings per year.

-Power Consumption Rate of TVs and Monitors
+Power consumption rate of TVs and monitors

 The energy consumption of TVs in average Australian homes can be as high as 9.5 per cent of the entire energy consumption.
 The different types of TVs include CRT (Cathode Ray Tube), LED (Light-Emitting Diode), LCD (Liquid Crystal Display), and Plasma TVs.